Application Periods

 Colorado Springs, CO 80906

-Include UNOFFICIAL copies of transcripts from all previous colleges attended, including PPSC transcripts.
+Include UNOFFICIAL copies of transcripts from all previous colleges attended in your nursing application, including PPSC transcripts.

 Watch the Nursing Information Session Video and fill out the Attestation of Information Session Review Form.
 This must be completed and included with the ADN application.